- US Online Poker

 The first legal WV online casino — DraftKings Casino — went live on July 15, 2020.
 It enjoyed a monopoly for about six weeks before Roar Digital joined the ring with its BetMGM product.

-So far, there are two online casinos operating legally in WV:
+So far, there are three online casinos operating legally in WV:

 The law permits iGaming operators to partner with one of the state’s five brick-and-mortar casinos, each of which may deploy up to three online casino brands.
 That means there could eventually be as many as 15 online casinos available to gamblers statewide.
 Expect the small WV interactive market to be a competitive one.